zodastone/ALttPDoorRandomizer/README.md

 ### Misc

-* Compass counts no longer function after you get the Triforce
+* Compass counts no longer function after you get the Triforce (this is actually true in all randomizers)

 # Settings